leviqiu/protein-rna-scoring/README.md

 To run the program:

-./calcScore test_protein.pdb test_rna.pdb
+./calcScore 1VFG_protein.pdb 1VFG_rna.pdb

-test_protein.pdb is the file for the protein structure, and test_rna.pdb is for the RNA structure.
+1VFG_protein.pdb is the file for the protein structure, and 1VFG_rna.pdb is for the RNA structure.
 These two files are provided in the testcases folder.
+The output score for the test case is -269.7, though minor difference is possible due to different systems used to testing.

 Note: you must copy the vdwr.dat file to the folder where you execute the program.